doohinkus/pingPong/README.md

 ## Specifications:

+* _Program only accepts numbers between 1 and 3999_.
 * _Program can take the user's number and output a list that counts up to that number._
 * _Program can take the user's number and output a list that counts up to that number and replaces numbers divisible by 3 with the word "ping"._
 * _Program can take the user's number and output a list that counts up to that number and replaces numbers divisible by 5 with the word "pong"._